RoboTeamTwente/roboteam_embedded_messages/README.md

 # roboteam_embedded_messages (REM)

 This repository holds all definitions and implementations of messages that are sent between (currently) the robothub, the basestation, and the robot.
+One could see this repository as a mix between Protobuf and TCP.
+Each packet comes with functions to compress and decompress it   , and has a header that allows for routing.
 This repository is header-only, and is to stay that way.

+## Justification and history

+Bandwidth between the robot and the basestation is limited.
+The instances of the classes and struct that we use within the `roboteam` repository (e.g. `RobotCommand`) can not simply be grabbed from memory and sent to the robot.
+Instead, they must be compressed and encoded into a byte array, making sure that the size of the packet is as small as possible.
+For example, the variable that holds a robot id might be 8 bits within a `RobotCommand` struct in `roboteam_ai`, but since a robot id only goes up to 15, it can be compressed to 4 bits.
+This is what this repository does.

+In the beginning of RoboTeam Twente, all of this compression (which includes a lot of bitshifting), was done by hand.
+If you want to see what we were dealing with back then, please take a look at the file [packing.cpp](https://github.com/RoboTeamTwente/roboteam_robothub/blob/864fe51b29f8a7dc5cf43e65c77e91ca6da4b76e/src/packing.cpp#L145) from 2018.
+All of that manual bitshifting is prone to errors, and is very hard to maintain.
+Because if this, we only had two types of packets, `RobotCommand`, and `RobotFeedback`, which were only updated when absolutely necessary.
+This repository was created to solve this problem.

+This repository contains a generator that takes a packet definition and generates code for that packet in C, Python, and Protobuf.
+This way, we can easily add new packets, and the code is much easier to maintain.
+At the time of writing (August 2023), I do want to apologise for the code that does the code-generation.
+It is quite messy.

 ## Generating packets

-To generate the code for the packets, run the file `main.py` in the folder `./generator`.
-Files are generated for each packet, in the languages C, Python, and Protobuf.
-These are placed in the corresponding folders ./include, ./python, and ./proto.
-When `main.py` is executed, the version number `REM_LOCAL_VERSION` will be incremented by 1.
-To generate with a specific version, use the `version` flag.
-For example: `python main.py --version 1`.
-The version goes up to at most 15, and will loop around back to 0.
-For more information regarding packet generation, read the README in the `./generator` folder.

-### Packet instances and payloads

 Each packet has two representations.
 The first representation is an instance of that packet, which is a Struct in C and a class instance in Python.
 While these are simple to use, they can't be sent over a wire.
 The second representation is compressed / encoded, which is simply an array of bytes.